marcverhagen/cs217b/code/databases/alchemy/README.md

 $ pip install Flask-SQLAlchemy==3.1.1
 ```

 The blog examples below are partially based on [https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/#a-minimal-application](https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/#a-minimal-application), but mostly on tutorials from [Corey Shafer's channel](https://www.youtube.com/c/Coreyms/videos) on Youtube, which has excellent tutorials on Flask and other Python topics.
 In particular, check out [Part 4](https://www.youtube.com/watch?v=cYWiDiIUxQc) and [Part 5](https://www.youtube.com/watch?v=44PvX0Yv368) of the Flask series.
 However, these use older version of Flask and some things just don't work as they used to anymore.
+A more recent tutorial is at [https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world), which also uses a couple of Flask extensions.

 This turorial assumes some basic knowledge of Flask.